100 banks, more than 80 messages per switch, stackable messages, and flexible MIDI routing are just the beginning.

 Fully funded in 2 hours, the BRIDGE6 launched on Kickstarter in December 2020 (try and pick a worse time to start hardware manufacturing).
 The BRIDGE4 was a highly-requested stretch goal for that Kickstarter project.

-Now, after 2 years, we've shipped over 400 MIDI controllers all over the world.
+Now, after 2 years, we've shipped hundreds of MIDI controllers all over the world.

 Design and Purpose